How can you find credible legal software reviews?

 - How old is the review?

-- Did the reviewer use the legal software?
+- Did the reviewer use the case managment software?
 If so, for what purpose did he or she use it?

 - What is the purpose of the website hosting the review?